10th Jun 2018 | US Open

 US Open Golf Trends

-The second golf major of the year starts on Thursday and Erin Hills is a slight unknown quantity.
+The second golf major of the year starts on Thursday and Shinnecock Hills.
 We look at the trends needed to win a US Open.

 Here are the trends needed to win regardless of venue:

 US Open courses are a challenge, testing every facet of a golfer’s game.
 It wasn’t long ago that the USGA stated they wanted the winning score to be level-par.
 The cream usually rises to the top; each of the last ten champions were in the top-60 for the tour’s all-around ranking.

 Top-60 on tour for adjusted scoring average